Open Space and Trail Information

 Town of Eagle Open Space and Trail Closure Dates: DECEMBER 1 - APRIL 15

-As of December 2022, seasonal closure dates for Town of Eagle Open Space and Trails are December 1 - April 15During the closure period, trails and open space properties are closed to all human activity.
+Seasonal closure dates for Town of Eagle Open Space and Trails are December 1 - April 15.
+During the closure period, trails and open space properties are closed to all human activity.
 Closure violations are subject to a maximum fine of $2,650

 In the winter, deer and elk are stressed while trying to walk through deep snow searching for limited food in cold temperatures.
 Their energy reserves are low and stress can negatively impact winter survival rates and birth rates.
 Minimizing disturbance to elk and deer during the winter months is critical to sustain viable population numbers.
 Please help our local wildlife by respecting seasonal trail closures and giving elk/deer space when you see them on open trails or around town.